 - Average Class Size: 12 students

 - Year-Round Schedule: 9am-2:30pm (summer program 9am-1:00pm)

 - Learning Curve High School Annual Tuition: $12,000

 - Therapy Billing: $65.00 per 30 minute unit

 HTS educates over 140 children from preschool through 8th grade, including both typical and special needs students.
-We also have a Vocational Education Program for middle and high school aged students.
+We also have a 9th grade pilot high school course and a Vocational Education Program for middle and high school aged students.
 The special needs of our students may include Autism, ADHD, Down Syndrome, learning differences, speech disorders and emotional challenges.

 Onsite Therapeutic Program: NPA Certified